Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Simulation Studies

 We first consider a simplified case where there is no covariate available.
-We focus on the estimation of the intensity function whose true value is a piece-wise constant function, that is, the intensity function $\rho(u)=\exp\{\beta_0(u)\}$ and the true value of $\beta_0(u)$ has a clustered pattern as shown in the left panel of Figure~\ref{Chi1}.
-The upper part of Table~\ref{tab4} presents the $MISE$ of $\log\rho$, i.e., the log intensity function for each value of $n$.
-In general, we obtain similar findings on the linear network as on a planar window presented in Scenario 1; $MISE$ from both the Poisson based and logistic based SVCI models show a convergence tendency with $n$ going up, and the logistic likelihood based method achieves a slightly more accurate estimation than the Poisson based method with a large number of points.
-For this case, We include the results of the KDE method for point processes on linear networks \citep{baddeley2020analysing} for comparison.
-It is clear that both the SVCI-PL and SVCI-LRL models outperform the KDE based intensity estimation method in all settings.
-It is not surprising to observe that the SVCI recovers the cluster boundaries more accurately than KDE, because the KDE based method is better suited for the case where the intensity function is relatively smooth.
-In contrast, the advantage of our method is more prominent when the true intensity function has abrupt changes or clustering patterns.
-This explanation can be illustrated by an example shown in the right panel of Figure~\ref{Chi1}, which plots the true and the estimated log intensity along a selected road segment from one simulation.
-It clearly shows that SVCI captures the intensity with discontinuities more efficiently than KDE.
+We focus on the estimation of intensity function whose true value is a piece-wise constant function, that is, the intensity function $\rho(u)=\exp\{\beta_0(u)\}$, and the true value of $\beta_0(u)$ has a clustered pattern as shown in the left panel of Figure~\ref{Chi1}.
+The original graph is constructed following the method described in the last paragraph of Section 3.1.
+The upper part of Table~\ref{tab4} presents the $\text{MISE}$ of $\log\rho$, i.e., the log intensity function for each value of $m$.
+In general, we obtain similar findings on the linear network as on a planar window presented in Scenario 1; $\text{MISE}$ from both the Poisson based and logistic based SVCI models show a convergence tendency as the domain expands and $m$ goes up, and the logistic likelihood based method achieves a slightly more accurate estimation than the Poisson based method with a large number of points.
+It is clear from Table~\ref{tab4} that both the SVCI-PL and SVCI-LRL models outperform the KDE based and resample-smoothed Voronoi based intensity estimation methods in almost all settings.
+Previous studies \citep{barr2010voronoi} show that KDE estimators may suffer from the problem of having substantial bias and high variance when there are abrupt changes in the intensity.
+Both SVCI and Voronoi.lpp are designed to alleviate this problem, as evidenced by their improved performance over the two KDE methods in Table 4.
+Nevertheless, SVCI seems to be more effective than Voronoi.lpp to capture abrupt changes or clustering patterns.
+We illustrate an example in the right panel of Figure~\ref{Chi1}, which plots the true and the estimated log intensity along a selected road segment from one simulation.
+It clearly shows that SVCI captures the intensity with discontinuities more efficiently than KDE.lpp.

+We also compare the computation time of each method and report the detailed results in Appendix Table A2 for various values of $m$.
+Taking $m=2400$ as an example, to get one estimate, KDE.lpp requires 4.95 seconds, KDEQuick.lpp requires $0.084$ seconds, and Voronoi.lpp requires $4.95$ seconds.
+In contrast, SVCI-LRL need $0.93$ seconds to construct the connection graph and $1.11$ seconds to get an estimate.
+Although SVCI is not the fastest among the compared methods, overall, its computation is still reasonable and competitive, especially considering its superior performance in intensity estimations.